matrix-org/dendrite/README.md

 We aim to try and make it as easy as possible to jump in.

-# Support
+# Discussion

-For general questions about Dendrite we have a dedicated room on Matrix [#dendrite:matrix.org](https://riot.im/develop/#/room/#dendrite:matrix.org).
+For questions about Dendrite we have a dedicated room on Matrix [#dendrite:matrix.org](https://riot.im/develop/#/room/#dendrite:matrix.org).

-For questions related to developing there's also [#dendrite-dev:matrix.org](https://riot.im/develop/#/room/#dendrite-dev:matrix.org) where we're happy to help.

 # Progress